vishnumaiea/KiExport/Readme.md

 **KiExport** is a Python script for exporting manufacturing files from KiCad PCB design projects.
 This is a CLI (Command Line Interface) utility.
 Commands and arguments can be passed to the script while running.
 You should be familiar working with CLI tools and how to execute commands from the terminal.

+The **Mitayi Pico RP2040** project is added as a sample project to work on.

 - **Author:** [Vishnu Mohanan](https://github.com/vishnumaiea)
 - **Version:** `0.0.12`